xoidlabs/xoid/docs/recipes/grabbing-refs.md

 // subscribe to the event later subscribe($event, console.log)
-// or perhaps use it to "fork" the event to multiple listeners subscribe($event, console.warn)
+// or use it to fork the event into multiple listeners subscribe($event, console.warn)
 ```